Toward Live Noise Fingerprinting in Quantum Software Engineering: Live Empirical Noise Fingerprinting

 \subsection{The Noise Fingerprinting Paradigm}

-Existing vendor-supplied noise models provide the closest available characterisation of device behaviour, but they are necessarily simplified, offer limited transparency and detail, and are updated only periodically (\eg{} every 24 hours).
-We advocate for a new paradigm centred on live, empirical, and descriptive noise fingerprinting, designed to be transparent and accessible, with three key properties:
+Existing vendor-supplied noise models provide the closest available characterisation of device behaviour.
+Still, they are necessarily simplified, offer limited transparency and detail, and are updated only periodically (\eg{} every 24 hours).
+We advocate for a new paradigm centred on live, empirical and descriptive noise fingerprinting, designed to be transparent and accessible, with the following 3 key properties.

-\para{Empirical} A fingerprint is generated from \emph{empirical data} by actively probing the target system through measurement, whether a simulator or hardware; it is not a theoretical model or a manufacturer's datasheet.
-Here, the fingerprint represents the \emph{actual}, ``de facto'' behaviour of the system, not the ``de jure'' behaviour described in its documentation.
-Our approach grounds noise understanding in the observable reality of systems, unlike techniques such as process tomography~\cite{chuang1997prescription} or gate set tomography~\cite{Blume-Kohout2017}, which provide physically complete but exponentially costly noise characterisations impractical beyond a few qubits.
+\textbf{Empirical. } A fingerprint is generated from \emph{empirical data} by actively probing the target system (simulator or hardware) through measurement, not from a theoretical model or vendor's datasheet.
+Here, fingerprints represent the \emph{actual}, ``de facto'' behaviour of the system, not the ``de jure'' behaviour described in its documentation.
+Our approach grounds noise understanding in the observable reality, ``de facto'' system behaviour, unlike (\eg) process tomography~\cite{chuang1997prescription} and gate set tomography~\cite{Blume-Kohout2017}, which provide physically complete but exponentially costly noise characterisations impractical beyond a few qubits.

-\para{Live and Updatable} Unlike static characterisation, our fingerprint is \emph{live}: it can be generated quickly and updated repeatedly.
+\textbf{Live and Updatable. } Our fingerprint is \emph{live}: it can be generated quickly and updated repeatedly.
 This is vital for hardware, where calibration drifts within hours, and for software, where fingerprints can be generated on demand for specific versions or commits in a CI/CD pipeline.
-Prior QSE methodologies, mainly focused on testing and benchmarking~\cite{DESTEFANO2024107525}, have typically focused on execution speed~\cite{miranskyy2020testing,property-based,fuzzq}.
-Our approach captures fidelity and consistency by transforming noise from a static property into a dynamic, observable state of the system. \looseness=-1
+Prior QSE methodologies mainly focused on testing and benchmarking~\cite{DESTEFANO2024107525}, reporting on execution speed~\cite{miranskyy2020testing,property-based,fuzzq}.
+Our approach captures fidelity and consistency by transforming noise from a static property into a dynamic, observable state of the system.